-What if they made a new rule to tone down the London Olympics by requiring all Olympic athletes to have one arm tied behind their back during competition?
+What if they made a new rule to tone down the Sochi Olympics by requiring all Olympic athletes to have one arm tied behind their back during competition?
 Would you be okay with that?

 What if, in order to reduce concussions and other injuries, the NFL made a rule that the game must be played with all players always on their knees?
 Would that offend your interest in football?